Hans930v/EFAC-A1/README.md

-# Work In Progress (WIP) - External Feeder-Assisted Filament Change for Bambu Lab A1 (EFAC-A1)
+# Work In Progress (WIP) - External Feeder-Assisted filament Change for Bambu Lab A1 (EFAC-A1)

 > **NOTE**: This project is currently a **Work In Progress**.
 Some features are not yet implemented or require further testing.
 Please proceed with caution and ensure you understand the setup before implementation.